Giambattista Varesco: Life and career

 Varesco resented the many cuts and changes that Mozart demanded, and insisted that his original text be published in full, which Mozart used as an excuse for cuts he made without the librettist's approval.
 In a letter from Mozart to his father, who acted as a go-between for him in Salzburg, Mozart notes Varesco's admission that he had "not the slightest knowledge or experience of the theatre."
+After completing the work, the opera premiered at the Vienna Court Opera on 29 January 1781.